10 Top-Rated Tourist Attractions in Gothenburg (Goteborg)

 2 Haga Editor's Pick

-To get to the Haga district, which is located in the west part of the city, take a tram or bus to either Järntorget or Hagakyrkan.
-This is one of the oldest neighborhoods in Gothenburg and dates from the mid-17th century.
+In the west of the city, Haga is one of the oldest neighborhoods in Gothenburg and dates from the mid-17th century.
 Stroll along the charming neighbourhood of Haga Nygata, which is lined with beautifully preserved timber houses, boutique shops, and pleasant cafés.
-Try one of the world's largest cinnamon buns (Kanelbullar) at Café Husaren.
-Be sure to also check out the Haga Bathhouse for a combined restaurant and spa visit, or why not enjoy fresh seafood at Sjöbaren restaurant.
+Try one of the world's largest cinnamon buns (Kanelbullar) at Café Husaren, visit the spa and restaurant at Haga Bathhouse, or enjoy fresh seafood at Sjöbaren restaurant.
 Don't miss out on Bräutigam's, chocolate makers for more than 140 years.
 In the southeast area, you can gaze out over the city from Skansen Kronan.
 As evening approaches head to Pustervik just outside Haga for some live music.

 Location: Haga Nygata, Gothenburg